EnsurityTechnologies/xsensedoc/content/en/docs/conf/Applications.md

 ## OpenID

 OpenID is an open standard and decentralized authentication protocol that enables users to log in to multiple websites and applications using a single set of credentials.
 OpenID is a simplified identity layer implemented on top of the OAuth 2.0 protocol.
-The OpenID protocol allows users to authenticate themselves with an OpenID provider, such as XSense Server,Google or Facebook.
-After being verified, the user is given a special ID called an OpenID, which they can use to log into any number of websites that use OpenID authentication through XSense with multi-factor authentication.
+The OpenID protocol allows users to authenticate themselves with an OpenID provider, such as XSense IdP Server,Google or Facebook.
+After being verified, the user is given a special ID called an OpenID, which they can use to log into any number of websites that use OpenID authentication through XSense IdP with multi-factor authentication.

 With OpenID, users can enjoy the convenience of using a single set of login credentials across multiple platforms, reducing the burden of remembering multiple usernames and passwords.
-XSense Server offers  more secure / multi-factor authentication techniques, lowering the danger of password-related vulnerabilities such weak passwords or password reuse.
-The administrator can add several applications to enable multi-factor authentication from the XSense dashboard.
+XSense IdP Server offers  more secure / multi-factor authentication techniques, lowering the danger of password-related vulnerabilities such weak passwords or password reuse.
+The administrator can add several applications to enable multi-factor authentication from the XSense IdP dashboard.

 * To add a application, click on **New Application**.